 The first play was The Long Distance Piano Player by Alan Sharp, starring musician Ray Davies from The Kinks.
 Subsequent weeks included works by John Osborne, Ingmar Bergman and Dennis Potter.

 Over its lifetime Play for Today produced many classics ranging from Edna the Inebriate Woman, Licking Hitler and Blue Remembered Hills, to Spend, Spend, Spend, Bar Mitzvah Boy and Abigail’s Party (pictured below).
 The strand also caused controversy with two plays – Scum and Brimstone and Treacle – that were banned for a time.

 Some of the actors who appeared in the televised plays over the years included Donald Pleasence, Helen Mirren, John Gielgud, Ian Richardson, Julie Walters, Liam Neeson, John Hurt, Edward Woodward, John Thaw, George Cole, Frank Finlay, Alastair Sim, Ben Kingsley, Nigel Havers, John Le Mesurier, Hywel Bennett, Warren Mitchell, Thora Hird, Queenie Watts, Patrick Troughton, Fulton Mackay, Paula Wilcox, Pauline Collins, Kenneth Branagh, John Alderton, Joss Ackland, Patrick Magee, Tim Curry, Dandy Nichols, Michael Gambon, Annette Crosbie, Sheila Hancock, Richard Wilson, Jim Broadbent, Leonard Rossiter, Bill Nighy, Anthony Hopkins, Leo McKern, Alan Bates, Eleanor Bron, Jean Marsh, John Lyons, Hannah Gordon, Amanda Barrie, Adrienne Corri, Richard Beckinsale, Martin Shaw, Dennis Waterman, Alison Steadman, Brian Glover, Pauline Quirke, Phil Davis, Linda Robson, Colin Jeavons, Georgina Hale, Geoffrey Palmer, Colin Welland, Peter Firth, David Threlfall and Billy Connolly (pictured below right).

-Play For Today spawned the insidiously creepy rural horror Robin Redbreast in which Norah (Anna Cropper), a London script editor, moves to a remote country cottage to rebuild her life after a break-up.
+Play For Today spawned the insidiously creepy rural horror Robin Redbreast (pictured below) in which Norah (Anna Cropper), a London script editor, moves to a remote country cottage to rebuild her life after a break-up.
 The locals seem friendly if a bit odd.
 Odd turns to sinister when Norah gets pregnant by a hunky gamekeeper (Andy Bradford) and paranoia starts closing in fast.